dvdbrnds/edsteward-monorepo/CONTAINER_RESILIENCE.md

       memory: 1g
 ```

-This resilient setup ensures your RegulatoryTrackr application can handle various failure scenarios and automatically recover, providing a stable development and production environment.
+This resilient setup ensures your EdSteward application can handle various failure scenarios and automatically recover, providing a stable development and production environment.